ziuziakowska/linux/Documentation/arch/arm64/morello.rst

 * CCTLR_EL0 is set to 0.

+CROOT corresponds to the following capability attributes:

+* Tag set.
+* Object type set to 0.
+* Bounds including the entire user address space (whose size depends on ``CONFIG_ARM64_VA_BITS``).
+* All hardware-defined permissions and the User[0] permission.

 Note
-  PCC has all permissions set after ``execve()``, which means that a process is always started in Executive.
+  This means in particular that PCC is initialized with the Executive permission set; as a result a process is always started in Executive.
 All Restricted registers are zeroed.

 Register merging principle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^